 - Cough and shortness of breath

 - Loss of sense of taste, smell, or appetite

 - Headache, muscle ache, and fatigue

 - Nausea, vomiting and diarrhea

 - Skin rashes or discoloration of fingers or toes.

 - If you have any symptoms, however mild, please self-isolate, use the BC self-assessment tool to assess your symptoms, and get tested.

-Masks are now mandatory per the instructions of the Provincial Health Officer.
-Medical grade masks are required in health care settings.
+Though mask mandates have relaxed recently in BC and across Canada, medical grade masks are still required in health care settings as of March 2022.
 If you don’t have a medical grade mask, it will be provided to you.
 This includes:

-- We ask that you mask when we visit you for your home visits; you may wear a cloth mask in your home if you prefer
+- We ask that you mask when we visit you for your home visits as your home is an extension of our medical workplace during your home visits; you may wear a cloth mask in your home if you prefer.

 - Information on masks from the BCCDC